 2. The licensee is expected to place the identified deficiencies in its corrective action program and perform an evaluation of the root and contributing causes for both the individual and the collective issues.
 This evaluation may consist of a third party assessment.
 The licensee is also expected to perform a third-party assessment of their safety culture.

-3. IP 90003, “
+3. IP 90003, “Construction Supplemental Inspection For Repetitive Degraded Cornerstones, Multiple Degraded Cornerstones, Multiple Yellow Inputs Or One

-,” will be performed to review the breadth and depth of the performance deficiencies, assess the licensee’s evaluation of their safety culture, and independently perform a graded assessment of the licensee’s safety culture.
+Red Input,” will be performed to review the breadth and depth of the performance deficiencies, assess the licensee’s evaluation of their safety culture, and independently perform a graded assessment of the licensee’s safety culture.
 A decision not to independently perform an assessment of the licensee’s safety culture would be a deviation from the CAM and would have to be approved in accordance with Section 07.03.
 However, the staff can use the results from a licensee’s third party safety culture assessment and the licensee’s root cause evaluation to satisfy the inspection requirements if the staff has completed a validation of the third party assessment methodology and assessment effort and root cause evaluation.
 This situation would not be a deviation to the CAM.
 The supplemental inspection plan must be approved by the appropriate regional division director with concurrence of the Director, NRO/DCIP.

 4. Following the completion of the inspection, the EDO or his designee, in conjunction with the Region II Administrator and the Director, NRO, will decide whether additional agency actions are warranted.
 At a minimum, Region II will issue a Confirmatory Action Letter (CAL) to document the licensee’s commitments, as discussed in their performance improvement plan, and any other written or verbal commitments.
 The CAL should explicitly identify licensee actions that, when effectively implemented and validated by the NRC, will provide the necessary bases to transition the plant out of the Multiple/Repetitive Degraded Cornerstone Column when an assessment follow-up letter is issued.
 These actions need to be as clear and objective as possible.